jessicagmarshall/ML-art/README.md

-# CooperDataArt
+# Machine Learning & Art
 applications of machine learning algorithms to explore expression of the Cooper Union experience

-## Title: Mapping Values to Projections in the Spatial Domain via the Application of Latent Dirichlet Allocation to Text Data from the Time Domain
+### Mapping Values to Projections in the Spatial Domain via the Application of Latent Dirichlet Allocation to Text Data from the Time Domain

 #### Abstract: